sakthi-lbm/MRLBM_2D_CURVED_BC/README.md

     - rho_inlet_SIM_INLET.dat: Inlet average density (free-stream density)
 ```

-Open output/cylinder.pvd in ParaView.

-Use the “Animation View” to visualize vortex shedding.

-Apply “Stream Tracer” or “Plot Over Line” filters for quantitative analysis.

 ## 📜 How to Cite
 If you use or modify this solver in your research, please cite: